invisible-college/ietf-braid-draft/wiki-braid.md

 This non-standard code is a pain to write; partially because it involves a lot of boilerplate connections between non-standard APIs, and partially because it needs to ensure they all stay *synchronized* as state changes in any of them, and synchronization is an inherently difficult problem.

-### Synchronization
+#### Synchronization

 *Synchronization* is a general problem that occurs whenever two or more computers or threads access the same state.
-(In this case, multiple clients and servers, or multiple threads within each client or server.)
-Synchronization code is tricky to write.
-It can result in clobbers, corruptions, and race conditions.
-A good synchronizer ensures that changes propagate completely, and that caches invalidate, even as networks disconnect, and multiple computers make conflicting edits to the same state.
+It results in clobbers, corruptions, and race conditions if done poorly.
+A good synchronizer ensures that all computers or threads reach consistent states, where changes propagate completely, and caches invalidate, even as networks disconnect, and multiple computers make conflicting edits to the same state.
+Synchronization code is tricky to write, and web programmers typically only implement partial solutions when synchronizing their clients and servers.

 Luckily, a set of maturing synchronization technologies (such as Operational Transform and CRDTs) can now automate and encapsulate synchronization within a library.
 They can synchronize arbitrary JSON data structures across an arbitrary set of computers that make arbitrary mutations, and consistently merge their edits into a valid result, without a central server, in the face of arbitrary network delays and dropouts.
 In other words, it is now possible to interact with state stored anywhere on a network as if it is a local variable, and program as if it is already downloaded and always up-to-date.

-### Standard synchronization improves HTTP
+### HTTP can standardize synchronization

 The task remains to standardize this synchronization technology.
 Every existing synchronizer implements a different API and network protocol, and resolves conflicting edits in a different way.